3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Introduction

 We hypothesize that we can extract enough geometric cues from unlabeled videos to learn 3D representations.
 Traditionally, computer vision has aimed to infer 3D structures from multi-view images.
 Classical methods such as Structure-from-Motion (SfM)~\cite{ullman1979interpretation, wu2011visualsfm, agarwal2011building, tomasi1992shape} and Multi-View Stereo (MVS)~\cite{okutomi1993multiple, furukawa2009accurate, seitz1999photorealistic} reconstruct 3D structure by identifying correspondences across multi-view images and optimizing camera parameters and point clouds.
 While these classical methods are accurate, they involve a complex optimization procedure.
 More recently, feed-forward reconstruction models such as VGGT have emerged~\cite{wang2025vggt,Wang_2024_CVPR,keetha2025mapanything}.
 Despite their simple design, these models can directly infer 3D structure from multi-view images and achieve reconstructions that are comparable to, or even better than, classical methods.
 These advances indicate that videos contain strong geometric cues that modern reconstruction models can extract.
 Building on this insight, we argue that this opens a path towards \textit{scan-free} indoor scene understanding.

-We aim to leverage video-generated point clouds reconstructed from unlabeled videos as pre-training data and show that they are remarkably effective pre-training signals for 3D-SSL.
-We introduce Laplacian-Aware Multi-level 3D Clustering with Sinkhorn-Knopp (\method{}), a pre-training framework that learns stable representations from video-generated point clouds via Sinkhorn-Knopp clustering~\cite{knight2008sinkhorn,cuturi2013sinkhorn,asano2019self,caron2020unsupervised}. \method{} comprises the following key components: (i) \data.
-We construct a new dataset, \data, by collecting room-walkthrough videos from the web (e.g., real-estate tours) and reconstructing video-generated point clouds from various camera locations using an off-the-shelf feed-forward 3D reconstruction model. \data contains 49,219 scenes from video-generated point clouds across indoor videos. (ii) Noise-regularized loss.
-Video-generated point clouds contain noise and missing regions, which makes point-wise embeddings unstable during Sinkhorn-Knopp clustering.
-To address this, we introduce a noise-regularized loss composed of two terms: a Laplacian smoothing term, which encourages spatially adjacent points to produce similar embeddings by smoothing features along the local geometry of the video-generated point cloud; a noise consistency term, which enforces two views from the same scene to have similar global representations even in the presence of noisy regions.
-Together, these losses make learning robust to noisy video-generated point clouds and lead to stable representations.
+We aim to leverage video-generated point clouds (VGPC) reconstructed from unlabeled videos as pre-training data and show that they are remarkably effective pre-training signals for 3D-SSL.
+We introduce Laplacian-Aware Multi-level 3D Clustering with Sinkhorn-Knopp (\method{}), a pre-training framework that learns stable representations from VGPC via Sinkhorn-Knopp clustering~\cite{knight2008sinkhorn,cuturi2013sinkhorn,asano2019self,caron2020unsupervised}. \method{} comprises the following key components: (i) \data.
+We construct a new dataset, \data, by collecting room-walkthrough videos from the web (e.g., real-estate tours) and reconstructing VGPC from various camera locations using an off-the-shelf feed-forward 3D reconstruction model. \data contains 49,219 VGPC scenes reconstructed from indoor videos. (ii) Noise-regularized loss.
+VGPC contain noise and missing regions, which makes point-wise embeddings unstable during Sinkhorn-Knopp clustering.
+To address this, we introduce a noise-regularized loss composed of two terms: a Laplacian smoothing term, which encourages spatially adjacent points to produce similar embeddings by smoothing features along the local geometry of the VGPC; a noise consistency term, which enforces two views from the same scene to have similar global representations even in the presence of noisy regions.
+Together, these losses make learning robust to noisy VGPC and lead to stable representations.
 The main contributions of this paper are as follows.